Zebra murders: Trial

 Moore and Simon were charged with two counts each of murder and assault with a deadly weapon in the murders of Tana Smith and Jane Holly.
 Each was also charged with two counts of assault in the attack on Roxanne McMillan.
 In addition, Moore was charged with assault on Terry White and Ward Anderson.
 Green and Cooks were charged with one count each of murder, two counts of kidnapping, two counts of robbery, and one assault with a deadly weapon for the murder of Quita Hague and the attack on her husband, Richard Hague.

 On March 29, 1976, Cooks, Green, Moore, and Simon were sentenced to life in prison, the maximum penalty allowed.

 Aftermath

 In 1985, all four assailants became eligible for parole and were denied.
 On March 12, 2015, J. C. X. Simon (aged 69) was found unresponsive in his cell at San Quentin State Prison, where since 1976 he had been serving a life sentence with the possibility of parole.
 He was declared dead of unknown causes, pending an autopsy.
 Moore (aged 75) died on November 15, 2017, at the California Health Care Facility.

 Cooks died in prison on June 30, 2021, at Richard J. Donovan Correctional Facility.

 Larry Green is currently incarcerated in California State Prison, Solano.
-He was most recently denied parole on July 31, 2024.

-According to professor Anthony Walsh, police who investigated the Zebra murders believed the culprits were actually responsible for about 80 slayings.
+In April 2026 a San Francisco judge ordered the parole board to schedule a new hearing for Green.
+She found that, at its July 2024 hearing, board members wrongly allowed their skepticism over his claim of innocence to influence their decision to deny him release.